Kristina01111000/lavendersite/README.md

 see about linking aocial media updates to the site, bluehost allows it

 next meeting talk:
-- removed logo from center of homepage, looks more clean
+- removed logo from center of homepage, looks more clean -> emailed her about it

 Homepage:
 - linked lavender and native plants, did not link events